Pranesh034/OLA_SQL-Power-BI-Project/README.md

 - Driver & Customer Ratings – Feedback scores from both parties

 ## Technologies Used
-- SQL – Data extraction, aggregation, and analysis
+- SQL – Aggregation and analysis
 - Power BI – Dashboard creation and visualization